 - Communication: No email, chat, or meetings built in

-- Teams wanting out-of-box solutions: Notion requires setup and customization
+- Teams wanting out-of-box solutions: Notion requires setup and customization—McKinsey research on organizational performance shows that tool complexity inversely correlates with decision-making speed

 - Regulated industries: Limited compliance features below Enterprise